 Affect and satisfaction are closely related concepts.
 The distinction is that satisfaction is “post-experience” and represents the emotional effect produced by the product’s quality or value.

 Using this metric to measure customer satisfaction helps you to narrow down the causes of customer satisfaction levels.
-Unhappy customers may have a particular emotive response to products or services, rather than quality being the issue, for example.
+Unhappy customers may have a particular emotive response to products and services, rather than quality being the issue, for example.